 Prelude: Waste is of concern pre-farm gate as well as at the dairy processing plant.
 Waste at the farm level is both a safety and a resource pollution risk.
 For example, syringe needles which are not properly disposed of may be dangerous to children and animals, whereas milk obtained from antibiotic or drug treated cows which are flooded to pasture may affect soil chemistry and biology.
 Although whey disposal into streams/natural river systems is controlled by strict legal regulations, there are challenges in terms of proper handling especially in terms of dilution and ability to remove residual milk solids.
-The project mentioned above deals with some of these issues25.
 Furthermore, recycling and value-addition largely depends on yield, infrastructure as well as energy and water costs.
-This would typically require a comprehensive analysis and feasibility assessment.
+This would typically require a comprehensive analysis and feasibility assessment, therefore the emphasis on the matter in the previous section and the dedicated research.
 Post-consumer packaging waste is also receiving increased attention with mounting pressure on Brand Owners to utilise more environmentally sound materials and incorporate packaging design which is better suited for recycling.

 Status: Most dairy farms have waste disposal and sewage systems that allow them to use the solids as fertilizers and the water either in irrigation or to recycle for cleaning.
 Some of the large dairy processing companies have waste reduction and water cleaning operations, some of which generate CH4 for electricity generation, whilst the purified water is recycled for cleaning operations.
+This was detailed in the section on soil health above.